raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 1. Apply the Damage Modifier for the character making the attackattack.
 2. Modify the damage from any weapon enhancing (or reducing) magicmagic.
 3. If parried, reduce the damage appropriately as per the comparative weapon sizessizes.
-4. If the Hit Location is armourarmored, reduce damage by the Armor Points valuevalue.
+4. If the Hit Location is armored, reduce damage by the Armor Points valuevalue.

 If the damage inflicted by the attack is above zero, then the Hit Location sustains that amount of damage, with the damage total being immediately removed from the location's Hit Points.
 Note how many Hit Points the location has remaining, and the wound category that results.